MonkeyBars3k/ReaScripts/README.md

 ### Notes
 - Requires **Reaper v6.43** or newer
 - Requires **SWS Plugin Extension**!
-- Be _very_ careful if you want to **Clean current project directory** after supergluing – you could lose your superglued items, since at that point, those items aren't included in the project proper.
+- Be _very_ careful if you want to **Clean current project directory** after supergluing – you could lose your superglued items, since at that point, those "items" aren't included in the project proper – they only exist as data (state chunks).
 - Be very careful ungluing and editing a parent container item **near project start**.
 If a child container item would extend before project start, its source offset will adjust automatically so its audio is in the right place, but regluing could affect its pooled sibling container items.
 - Superglue uses item notes to set background image for easy recognition of superglued container and contained items.
-Careful: **The background image will overwrite any item notes you already have on your glued items.** Disable this feature in the script options if you want your item notes preserved.
+Careful: **The background image will overwrite any item notes you already have on your glued items.** We plan to allow disabling of this feature in Superglue script options soon.
-- To create **MIDI superglued container items**, the script uses "Apply track FX as new take" on each item to get a (silent) audio take.
+- To create **MIDI superglued container items**, the script uses "Apply track FX as new take" on each item to get an audio take.
 When you Unglue, the audio take is removed and just the original MIDI take is restored to active. _Currently only MIDI on virtual instrument tracks is supported._
 - When using copies of superglued container items, you can't make a copy of itself inside itself, as that would cause an **infinite recursion**.
 - Superglue uses **item selection set slot 10** and **SWS time selection set slot 5**.